 Keep New Zealand COVID free

-To ensure the health and wellbeing of all the festival visitors we recommend that you download the NZ COVID Tracer app, keep a record of your movements, practise good hygiene and stay home if you feel unwell.
+To ensure the health and wellbeing of all the festival visitors we recommend that you download the NZ COVID Tracer app, we encourage you to wear a face covering, keep a record of your movements, practise good hygiene and stay home if you feel unwell.

 Taranaki at your fingertips.
 Get instant access on where to go, what to see and do, great tastes and where to stay.
 Easily get directions to places you want to visit and find out what's on.
 Great discount deals.
 Your free local pocket guide.